-UNEP guidance and support for the implementation of the Environmental Governance subprogramme in the Latin American and Caribbean region focuses on:
+The guidance and support of the UN Environment Programme (UNEP) to the implementation of the Environmental Governance subprogramme in the Latin American and Caribbean region focuses on:

 - Coherence and synergy: UNEP contributes to improve in the region the manner in which the UN system and multilateral environmental agreements are coordinated and to promote policy coherence.

 - Law and institutions: UNEP reaches out to executive branches and other parts of national governments (including judiciary, parliamentarians, and enforcement officers) and to major groups and stakeholders, to enhance the capacities of LAC countries to set up and enforce legal institutional frameworks and sectoral regulations to effectively address environmental priorities.